Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 I'm still making money.

-You know, they're getting the knowledge they need and I'm personally, they're calling my personal phone number and I am walking them through on Zooms,
+You know, they're getting the knowledge they need and I'm personally, they're calling my personal phone number.
+And I'm walking them through on Zooms,

-phone calls, whatever they need to get their first property.
-I'm even working with guys that have 19 units,
+phone calls, whatever they need to get their first property i'm even working with guys that have 19 units okay nine duplexes and one single-family home in walkie so and i'm working with everything in between so the way i see it is

 I'll never be in competition with Tom.
 He's